drug-design/course/docs/chapters/adme-properties.md

 #### Facilitated Diffusion

-Carrier-mediated transport proceeds with a concentration gradient similar to the  passive diffusion.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/facilitated-diffusion-33b577f0'><i class='fa fa-play' aria-hidden='true'></i></button>Carrier-mediated transport proceeds with a concentration gradient similar to the  passive diffusion.
 The process  is called "facilitated diffusion" and enables qualified species to cross the membrane and reach the equilibrium rapidly.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer